PM-Kisan Misses Half of Target Due to Implementation Hurdles

 As teething problems began showing, the government relaxed the requirement of Aadhaar till November 30, 2019.
 But all farmers need to mandatorily complete their Aadhaar details after this date to get cash transfers.
 Payouts for the currently due tranche for the December 2019-March 2020 period will be done based on Aadhaar validation.
 The government has made Aadhaar compulsory for all welfare handouts to plug leakages.

-In Bihar, Jharkhand and Uttar Pradesh, lack of proper land records “pose a difficulty in identifying the actual beneficiaries”, the ministry said.
-Eligible farmer families are identified on the basis of operational land holding data according to the agricultural Census Data 2015-16, which is then extrapolated to 2018-19, an official said.
+In Bihar, Jharkhand, and Uttar Pradesh, the lack of proper land records “poses a difficulty in identifying the actual beneficiaries”, the ministry said.
+Eligible farmer families are identified on the basis of operational land holding data according to the Agricultural Census Data 2015-16, which is then extrapolated to 2018-19, an official said.
 It’s the job of state governments to provide accurate beneficiary data and payments are continuously updated.

-Payments are made through a centralised financial software, which rejects beneficiaries in case of Aadhaar or land record mismatch.
-Poor internet connections also hamper uploading of data to the PM-KISAN database, the ministry said.
-The software validates a payment only when there’s an accurate match of three data points: Aadhaar, land record and bank account.
+Payments are made through centralized financial software, which rejects beneficiaries in case of an Aadhaar or land record mismatch.
+Poor internet connections also hamper the uploading of data to the PM-KISAN database, the ministry said.
+The software validates a payment only when there’s an accurate match of three data points: Aadhaar, land record, and bank account.

 The ministry added that in states such as Punjab, land has been transferred but records are not available.
 The country has 140 million operational land holdings, which refers to the number of land parcels owned by total households.